How Long Does Paint Take to Dry Before Adding a Second Coat?

 Latex Paint

 Latex paint is water-based and dries the fastest.
 The drying time ranges from one to six hours, and touch-dries after one hour.
 Latex paint is best for interior projects since it’s simple to clean.
-It cures to form a durable finish.
+It cures to a durable finish.

 Oil-Based Paint